sathvik26044/wanderlust-major-project/README.md

 Wanderlust is a full-stack web application inspired by Airbnb, built to help users explore and book travel accommodations.
 This project leverages modern web development tools and follows the Model-View-Controller (MVC) architecture with a RESTful API design.
 Wanderlust demonstrates comprehensive user authentication, robust authorization, dynamic listings, and a visually engaging UI.

 <h1>Technologies Used</h1>
-Frontend: HTML, CSS, JavaScript, Bootstrap
+Frontend: HTML, CSS, JavaScript, Bootstrap<br>

 Backend: Node.js, Express.js